aws-samples/lambda-refarch-imagerecognition/Workshop/additional-steps.md

 Customers will upload their photos within your platform.
 Some of this content might be considered inappropriate for your application.

-**Amazon Rekognition** allows you to flag this content easily with the API call [DetectModerationLabels] (http://docs.aws.amazon.com/rekognition/latest/dg/API_DetectModerationLabels.html).
+**Amazon Rekognition** allows you to flag this content easily with the API call [DetectModerationLabels](http://docs.aws.amazon.com/rekognition/latest/dg/API_DetectModerationLabels.html).

 The challenge here is to implement it with a manual approval activity in StepFunctions.
 You can do it within the *ExtractMetadata* Task or you can implement a subsequent task to moderate these images.

-> - Refer to this [blog] (https://aws.amazon.com/blogs/compute/implementing-serverless-manual-approval-steps-in-aws-step-functions-and-amazon-api-gateway/) on an example of implementing a manual approval step in Step Functions
+> - Refer to this [blog](https://aws.amazon.com/blogs/compute/implementing-serverless-manual-approval-steps-in-aws-step-functions-and-amazon-api-gateway/) on an example of implementing a manual approval step in Step Functions
 >
 > - Because Rekognition gives you a confidence value from 0-100 on the moderation labels, you can consider using a **Choice State** to automatically reject photos with a high confidence of inappropriate content, and use manual approval for mild suspects.
 >
 > - You need to create a new Lambda function to identify the inappropiate content.
-You can also find some SDK examples for [Python] (https://boto3.readthedocs.io/en/latest/reference/services/rekognition.html#Rekognition.Client.detect_moderation_labels) or [node.js] (http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Rekognition.html#detectModerationLabels-property).
+You can also find some SDK examples for [Python](https://boto3.readthedocs.io/en/latest/reference/services/rekognition.html#Rekognition.Client.detect_moderation_labels) or [node.js](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Rekognition.html#detectModerationLabels-property).
 Choose the one you prefer and implement this task!
 >
 > - Don't forget to add the result in the *ResultPath*.
-Review previous steps to find more information about how to implement *Choices*, *Tasks* and [here] (https://aws.amazon.com/blogs/compute/implementing-serverless-manual-approval-steps-in-aws-step-functions-and-amazon-api-gateway/) to implement an [activity] (http://docs.aws.amazon.com/step-functions/latest/dg/concepts-activities.html).
+Review previous steps to find more information about how to implement *Choices*, *Tasks* and [here](https://aws.amazon.com/blogs/compute/implementing-serverless-manual-approval-steps-in-aws-step-functions-and-amazon-api-gateway/) to implement an [activity](http://docs.aws.amazon.com/step-functions/latest/dg/concepts-activities.html).
 >
 > - Test your StateMachine...
 Carefully!
 >